 As more and more Baby Boomers retire and advance in age, increasing numbers of American seniors are at risk of falling victim to schemes aimed at their wealth.
 In fact, a recent study found that financial exploitation affects many seniors, causing losses of more than $2.9 billion¹ annually.
 Sadly, the losses often aren’t reported when discovered and they’re rarely recovered.

-What Elder Financial Exploitation Looks Like
+Elder Financial Exploitation Red Flags

 Elder financial exploitation and abuse occur when someone misuses or takes advantage of a vulnerable adult’s assets for their own benefit.
 It’s often done without the vulnerable adult’s knowledge or consent and can drain their financial resources.